goodluckoguzie/goodluckoguzie.github.io/projects/litesocnavgym.md

 ---

-## <a id="applications"></a>10.
-Research Applications
+## <a id="impact"></a>11.
+Research Impact

+LiteSocNavGym enabled rapid iteration during algorithm development, allowing for quick testing of predictive models and reinforcement learning approaches before applying methods to the full SocNavGym environment.

+**Key Contributions:**
+1. **Enabled Rapid Prototyping:** 3-5x faster simulation speeds accelerated algorithm development
+2. **Facilitated Model Testing:** Quick feedback loops for testing 2StepAhead and MASPM models
+3. **Supported Adaptive Prediction Research:** Efficient testing of adaptive prediction systems
+4. **Maintained Core Dynamics:** Preserved essential social navigation features while optimizing performance (see What Was Preserved section)

-### Used In Research
+### Usage in Research

-LiteSocNavGym has been used for:
+LiteSocNavGym was used for:

-1. **Predictive World Models**
-   - Testing 2StepAhead and MASPM models
-   - Rapid iteration during development
+- Testing Predictive World Models (2StepAhead, MASPM) during development
-   - Efficient evaluation of predictive approaches

-2. **Adaptive Prediction Horizons**
-   - Testing adaptive prediction systems
+- Rapid iteration on adaptive prediction horizon systems
-   - Quick feedback during development
-   - Efficient benchmarking
+- Quick algorithm comparison and benchmarking

-3. **Algorithm Development**
-   - Rapid prototyping of new approaches
+- Prototyping new approaches before full SocNavGym evaluation (see Comparison with SocNavGym section)
-   - Quick testing of ideas
-   - Efficient algorithm comparison

-### Research Benefits

-- **Faster Development** - Quick iteration cycles
-- **Efficient Testing** - Test more algorithms in less time
-- **Rapid Prototyping** - Validate ideas quickly
-- **Performance Benchmarking** - Compare approaches efficiently

 ---

-## <a id="comparison"></a>11.
+## <a id="comparison"></a>12.
 Comparison with SocNavGym

 ### When to Use Which